microsoft/Olive/docker-images/perf-tuning/README.md

 `--cuda_version`: Optional.
 The version of CUDA toolkit to use.
 Auto-detect if not specified. e.g. 9.0

 `--cudnn_home`: The path to your CuDNN installation.
 The path should contain libcudnn.so* files if on Linux, or contiain bin/cudnn*.dll files if on Windows.
 Required if --use_cuda is used.

 `--use_tensorrt`: Flag to build ONNX Runtime with TensorRT execution provider.
 Required to tune performace with TensorRT execution provider.
 A GPU must be available on your machine.

 `--tensorrt_home`: The path to your TensorRT installation.
 The path should contain lib/libnvinfer.so* if on Linux, or contain lib/nvinfer.dll if on Windows.
 Required if --use_tensorrt is used.

-`--use_ngraph`: Flag to build ONNX Runtime with nGraph execution provider.
-Required to tune performance with nGraph.
+`--use_openvino`: Flag to build ONNX Runtime with openvino execution provider.
+Required to tune performance with openvino.

+`--intel_base_dir`: The path to your Intel openvino toolkit installation.
+Required if --use_openvino is set.

 `--use_mklml`: Flag to build ONNX Runtime with MKLML execution provider.
 Required to tune performance with MKLML.